Scobiform/TootTicker/README.md

 * Will create all categories as lists in your Mastodon account and add accounts to it

-* Will strean all lists to the #LIveToots section of the HTML body.
+* Will stream all lists to the #LIveToots section of the HTML body.

 ## Install
 # Clone the repository